muddery/muddery/README.md

 # Game example
 This example is developed from Evennia's tutorial world.

-Move to the place where you want to place the tutorial world.
+Move to the place where you want to place the game example.
 It should be outside of your Muddery folder.
 Then run
 ```
 muddery --init your_game_name example
 ```